 A small nuclear station would produce electricity for between 5 and 8 cents per unit depending on a variety of factors, most of which are within our control.

-Each station would employ around 300 highly qualified, mostly Irish staff in well-paid jobs that would be secure for 60 years.
+Each such station would employ over 100 highly qualified, mostly Irish staff in well-paid jobs that would be secure for 60 years.